JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-4.md

 * VPN Concentrator -
 * IPsec - IPsec is used to establish VPNs.
    + Tunnel Mode - Used to encrypt data as it travels over a public network like the internet.
 Hides the prive destination IP address.
+      - Split Tunnel - Only the traffic that is destinated for the private network goes through the secure tunnel.
+      - Full Tunnel - All traffic goes through the secure tunnel even if it is just going to the grocery store.
    + Transport Mode - Only encrypts the payload.
 Used with data travelling within a private network, not through a public network.
    + AH - Authentication Header.
    + ESP - Encapsulating Security Payload.
 The encryption protocol IPsec uses.
 Also provides integrity.